 Four artists come together and continue the natural evolution of Yemenite Women songs.
 Instinctive and mystical texts that have passed for centuries from mother to daughter acquire a modern and contemporary meaning in a special instrumental composition.
 The combination of traditional Middle Eastern strings, cello and acoustic guitars, and the fact that these songs are sung for the first time by a man - creates a unique soundtrack that takes the listener into the deep world of the women in Yemen.

 Igal, whose father is of Yemenite origin and mother of Moroccan descent, born in Algeria, was exposed in his life to the hidden and fascinating world of Yemenite Women, and has spent years studying their traditional songs and texts that expresses the marginalised life in the Yemenite society.
 These songs were told as secrets and have been preserved for generations from word of mouth, from mother to daughter.

-Together they began working on songs collected by Igal for years both from childhood memories and personal meetings with old Yemenite women.
+Igal collected the songs for years, from childhood memories and from personal meetings with old Yemenite women.

 The starting point of the creative process was influenced by the Yemenite Jewish tradition, that used singing and drumming alone, as since the destruction of the Holy Temple it was forbidden to use musical instruments as a sign of mourning.